Silung/silung.github.io/_pages/about.md

   - /about.html
 ---

-I am Shilong Zhao, a third-year master’s student at the Institute of Computing Technology, Chinese Academy of Sciences.
+I am Shilong Zhao, a third-year master’s student at the State Key Lab of AI Safety, Institute of Computing Technology, Chinese Academy of Sciences.
 I received my bachelor’s degree from the School of Computer Science at Beijing Institute of Technology.
 My main research interests are LLM Agent and recommendation systems.

 GitHub: [https://github.com/Silung](https://github.com/Silung)